 Thomas Jefferson, one of the founding fathers of the United States and the country’s third president, somehow found the spare time to scrapbook as well!
 From 1801 to 1809, while he was president, Jefferson assembled four small scrapbooks containing hundreds of poetry clippings accompanied by his handwritten notations about them.
 The original scrapbooks are hidden away safely in the Jefferson archives of the University of Virginia Library.
 But if you’d like to read the contents, and some explanation of them, they can be found in the book, Thomas Jefferson’s Scrapbooks by Jonathan Gross.

 The family of 26th president of the United States, Theodore Roosevelt, is extensively documented in scrapbook form.
 Between 1881 and 1899, Roosevelt himself assembled eleven scrapbooks that contained clippings about his career and accomplishments in the military’s Rough Riders and as Governor of New York.
-These scrapbooks are now in the Houghton Library of Harvard University, and digitized versions are available for public viewing.
-Starting around 1910, Theodore Roosevelt Jr’s wife Eleanor Butler Roosevelt began recording the Roosevelt family’s life and history in dozens scrapbooks that now reside in the Library of Congress.
+These scrapbooks are now in the Houghton Library of Harvard University.
+Starting around 1910, Theodore Roosevelt Jr’s wife Eleanor Butler Roosevelt began recording the Roosevelt family’s life and history in dozens of scrapbooks that now reside in the Library of Congress.

 First Lady Barbara Bush started scrapbooking long before she moved into the White House in 1989.
 Her first scrapbook was created when she was still in high school, and it records her earliest dates with her future husband (and U.S. president) George H.W.
 Bush.
 Mrs. Bush continued scrapbooking for more than 70 years.
 The result was 118 scrapbooks of Bush family and political history.
 These albums are now in the archives of the George H.W.
 Bush Presidential Library at Texas A&M University.
 To protect the originals, digitized versions of the albums are available at the library for research use.
 Some items from the scrapbooks have been duplicated and become part of the Library’s historic displays.